-Full details of the criteria for applying for DLA for Children and how it works can be found at this link.
+Full details of the criteria for applying for DLA for Children and how it works can be found at GOV.UK.

 You can apply for Disability Living Allowance by calling 0800 121 4600 or by textphone 0800 121 4523 and they can help you fill in the form over the phone.

 Alternatively, you can download the appropriate form or apply on-line by following this link.